g0x0dvibes/kali-lootbox/README.md

 * A runas script that works a lot like sudo for Windows.
 The example uses a user to launch netcat, but you can use any binary you want.

 **Metasploit/MSFVenom Automation**
-* Wrote some quick helper scripts to automatically create msfvenom payloads, and supplementary Metasploit resource to catch with multi/handler.
+* Wrote some quick helper scripts to automatically create msfvenom payloads, and supplementary Metasploit resource files to catch with multi/handler.
 Makes it really quick and easy to stage a shell and listener.

 **Misc Python Scripts**
 * The badchars array for buffer overflow